colin-gourlay/sundown-sessions/src/content/shows/12/index.md

 - A celebration of Vertigo Records

-- Blue Öyster Cult
+- Nazareth

 - Led Zeppelin

-- King Crimson
+- Thin Lizzy

-- Live
+- Rush

 - and much, much more...
 '